HSF/hsf.github.io/organization/_posts/2020/2020-07-02-coordination.md

 ### Software Tools and Packaging

 As advertised before, a new tag of [HSF/prmon](https://github.com/HSF/prmon) is imminent.
-Among many other improvements, it'll be the first version that supports NVidia GPU monitoring.
+Among many other improvements, it'll be the first version that supports NVIDIA GPU monitoring.

 ### Software Training

-* Expanding our webpage, for example [how to host a training workshop](https://hepsoftwarefoundation.org/training/howto-event.html), trying to make the process of creating new workshops and new training material look less "magical" in order to encourage new people joining in
+- Expanding our webpage, for example [how to host a training workshop](https://hepsoftwarefoundation.org/training/howto-event.html), trying to make the process of creating new workshops and new training material look less "magical" in order to encourage new people joining in
-* **[July 27-30]** Preparations for Docker training underway [indico](https://indico.cern.ch/event/934651/) (follow up of very successful virtual pipelines training [recently](https://indico.cern.ch/event/904759/))
+- **[July 27-30]** Preparations for Docker training underway [Indico](https://indico.cern.ch/event/934651/) (follow up of very successful virtual pipelines training [recently](https://indico.cern.ch/event/904759/))
-* **[August]** Emery Nigibira (no engagement before, but young postdoc in France) wants to be the lead of next Virtual Pipelines training.
+- **[August]** Emery Nigibira (no engagement before, but young postdoc in France) wants to be the lead of next Virtual Pipelines training.
 Will reuse the same material (low time investment).
-* **[August]** Plan to develop REANA training with Tibor Simko and company.
+- **[August]** Plan to develop REANA training with Tibor Simko and company.
-* **[September]** GPU+ML development underway for Manchester/Lancaster folks
+- **[September]** GPU+ML development underway for Manchester/Lancaster folks
-    * Comments on ML training? - [Link to Doc (Please comment!)](https://docs.google.com/document/d/1BZEKnj1D8QVIByr0enHE6fxSBkkd8bGDvUQHukVIz1w/edit)
+  - Comments on ML training? - [Link to Doc (Please comment!)](https://docs.google.com/document/d/1BZEKnj1D8QVIByr0enHE6fxSBkkd8bGDvUQHukVIz1w/edit)

 ### Event generators